 For Memorial Day we wanted the all American traditional foods at our barbecue, hot dogs, hamburgers, along with steaks and all the cold salads as sides.
 And of course, an apple pie as the final treat for our dessert.
 But instead of making an apple pie, I decided to make an apple cake that is light, moist and not overly sweet.

 Serve at room temperature.
-Oh, and no need to use a fork with this apple cake either, just a napkin will do!
+It's even perfect with coffee in the morning.
+And, no need to use a fork with this apple cake either, just a napkin will do!

 I have to tell you, this apple cake turned out better than I had imagined, everyone raved about it!
 It was a delicious way to end a perfect Memorial day!
 I think you will enjoy this one.